 Cottage Grove, Oregon

-Mount David in Cottage Grove is a local treasure, loved by residents for being a beautiful piece of nature in the middle of the town.
+Mount David in Cottage Grove is a local treasure, loved by residents for being a beautiful piece of nature in the middle of town.
 But true locals know to leave before dark.
-There is said to be a spirit that will chase away any visitor as soon as the sun sets.
+There is said to be a spirit that will chase away any visitor as soon as the sunsets.
 There is a family cemetery of colonists from the 1850s on the hill which is named after the settler David McFarland.
 And in the 1920s, a swindler named Reverend Olson claimed Mt David was full of oil — but after the initial well was dug, he disappeared along with all the investors' money.
 No oil was ever found but the hole remains today.